jalcock-training/azure-hybrid-landing-zone/docs/architecture/automation-and-ci-cd.md

 - Changes are applied using the same authenticated identity used during planning

 This ensures consistency and prevents drift between plan and apply stages.
+- Apply operations run with least‑privilege permissions granted to the pipeline’s managed identity

 ## 4. Secure Authentication with OIDC